angoca/db2-index/Home.md

-Welcome to the db2-index wiki!

-This is an index where you can search for a DB2 term and get the related Internet resources which are for free (or that only needs registration).
+This is an index where you can search for a DB2 term and get the related Internet resources which are for free access or that only needs registration.
-# INDEX

 # A